 7. The Balkan Heritage Field School.
 A variety of archaeological field schools with opportunities for undergraduates and graduate students, located primarily in the Balkans (including Macedonia).

 8. San Gemini Preservation Studies.
 A summer field school, now in its 21st year, that organizes lectures, research, fieldwork, workshops and field trips in the disciplines of historic preservation, restoration and conservation.
 It is located in Central Italy in the city of San Gemini.
-Application for 2020 summer programs is due MARCH 15.
+Applications for summer programs are usually due mid-March.
 Click HERE for more information about their programs.